Light63/DSAProject/README.md

  Number of Sample Question Papers Practised: This is the number of practice questions or mock exams the student has completed.
 Practising questions can help improve exam readiness and confidence.

+ Performance Index: This is the student's score after each successful term or session.
+A score of 70 and above shows the student performed excellently and therefore has an A grade.

  ---